Plymouth State University

 - In accordance with policy, student conduct hearings may be convened for sexual misconduct and any violations of the University’s Standards of Conduct directly related to the sexual misconduct.
 Such related misconduct may include, violations of the rules of privacy as articulated herein, violations of administrator directive(s) and/or violations of other standards of conduct that occurred in the course of the sexual misconduct.
 Evidence of a complainant or witness’ use of alcohol or drugs (e.g., underage drinking) will not result in conduct charges as covered in the university Amnesty Policy for alcohol/drug use.

 Student Wishes to File a Complaint

-- At a first meeting with the Coordinator of Student Conduct (referred to as the COSC hereafter), the COSC will seek to determine how the student complainant wishes to proceed, i.e., whether to pursue Panel Conduct Hearing, a hearing before an individual Conduct Officer, or does not wish to pursue resolution of any kind at this time.
-If the student complainant wishes to proceed with either hearing process, the COSC will ask for the name of the accused student, and the date, location, nature of the Sexual Misconduct (if there are any previously completed reports they can be provided to the COSC to avoid repeating of details), and the COSC will schedule an individual initial meeting with the accused student.
+- At a first meeting with the Associate Dean of Students (referred to as the ADOS hereafter), the ADOS will seek to determine how the student complainant wishes to proceed, i.e., whether to pursue panel conduct hearing, a hearing before an individual conduct officer, or does not wish to pursue resolution of any kind at this time.
+If the student complainant wishes to proceed with either hearing process, the ADOS will ask for the name of the accused student, and the date, location, nature of the sexual misconduct (if there are any previously completed reports they can be provided to the ADOS to avoid repeating of details), and the ADOS will schedule an individual initial meeting with the accused student.
 (If the full identity of the accused student is not known, efforts will be made to make that identification).
-The accused student will be provided a general understanding of judicial due process and any interim measures that are being applied administratively.
+The accused student will be provided a general understanding of the conduct due process and any interim measures that are being applied administratively.

 Student Files a Complaint but Does Not Wish to Pursue Resolution and Requests Confidentiality